michaelchadwick/bogdle/README.md

 # Bogdle

-A Boggle clone, visually-inspired by Wordle, and mechanically-inspired by Wordsmyth.
+A Boggle clone, visually-inspired by [Wordle](https://nytimes.com/games/wordle), and mechanically-inspired by [Wordsmyth](https://apps.apple.com/us/app/wordsmyth-a-daily-word-game/id1534959553) (and a little by [Crosswordle](https://crosswordle.vercel.app)).

 ## Animation